glassroom/torch_lsuv_init/README.md

 # torch_lsuv_init

 PyTorch implementation of layer sequential unit variance (LSUV), as described in "All you need is a good init" by [Mishkin, D. et al (2015)](https://arxiv.org/abs/1511.06422).

+## Why?

+We were unable to find a short, simple implementation online.

+Excluding comments, this one is under 30 lines of code.

-This implementation strives to be short, simple, and easy to modify.
+It's meant to be easy to understand/modify.

 ## Installation